liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

     | append new content to existing content.
 Examples include the
     | `bottom-test.jsp.readme`, `bottom-ext.jsp.readme`,
     | `body_top-ext.jsp.readme`, and `body_bottom-ext.jsp.readme` files in
-    | the @product@ application's `portal-web/docroot/html/common/themes` folder.
+    | the @sharepoint@ application's `portal-web/docroot/html/common/themes` folder.

 4. Copy the `.jsp.readme` file into your project and drop the `.readme` suffix.
-    Use the same relative file path @product@ uses for the `.jsp.readme` file.
+    Use the same relative file path @sharepoint@ uses for the `.jsp.readme` file.
-    For example, if the file in @product@ is
+    For example, if the file in @sharepoint@ is

         portal-web/docroot/html/taglib/aui/fieldset/start.jsp.readme